Live-Migration of QEMU/KVM VMs with libvirt: Insights, Cheat Sheet, Tips

 • The VM that you want to migrate needs a CPU model configured that is compatible with both hosts.
 Configure something more compatible, such as “IvyBridge” in virt-manager rather than “host-passthrough” (except you have identical CPUs).

 • The VM image must live in network storage.
-The corrsponding network storage pool (libvirt terminology) must be configured in all libvirt hosts manually, beforehand.
+The corresponding network storage pool (libvirt terminology) must be configured in all libvirt hosts manually, beforehand.

 • Always specify --migrateuri in conjunction to --desturi!
-Otherwise, weird behavior happens!
-For example: -desturi $argc_migration_scheme://$DST_HOST/system and --migrateuri tcp://$DST_HOST.
-I experienced situations where additional (reverse) DNS magic was done by the main VM host, which caused it to turn another network connection than the one it was supposed to use!
+Otherwise, weird behavior can happen regarding the path the VM state transfer takes!
+Set it for example like this: -desturi $migration_scheme://$DST_HOST/system and --migrateuri tcp://$DST_HOST.
+Without migrateuri, I experienced situations where additional (reverse) DNS magic was done by the sender VM host, which caused the migration to use another network connection than the one it was supposed to use (specifically not the direct link that was attached to the machine next to the public internet)!

 Philipp Schuster